The Best Credit Cards for Earning Hotel Points

 Chase Sapphire Preferred Card

 While this isn’t a hotel card, it does offer you the ability to earn hotel points.
-The Chase Sapphire Preferred card offers double points on all travel and dining purchases, and one point per dollar spent elsewhere.
+The Chase Sapphire Preferred rewards program includes bonus points in the travel and dining categories.

-Points are earned in , which can be transferred to hotel points.
+Points are earned in the Ultimate Rewards program, which can be transferred to hotel points.
 Hotel transfer partners include Hyatt, Marriott, Ritz-Carlton, and IHG (Intercontinental, Holiday Inn, and other brands).

 You can also redeem points for 1.25 cents each directly towards reservations made with Chase’s online travel agency.